Ubud, in many ways the center of Bali, welcomes visitors with great culture, some fascinating tradition – and even some monkey business.

 On the way from downtown up to the Neka Art Museum, you’ll pass the Blanco Renaissance Museum.
 Big words for a rather mediocre venue.

 Antonio Blanco was born in Manila to Spanish parents.
-Apparently, due to this, Blanco thought to be linked to Miró and Salvador Dalí geographically and spiritually.
+Apparently, due to this, Blanco thought of himself as being linked to Miró and Salvador Dalí geographically and spiritually.
 What a bold and pretentious statement!

 The King of Ubud gave Blanco a piece of land to set up his home and studio.
 It lies idyllically at the confluence of two rivers from where you have grand views of Ubud’s sceneries.